stallione/sevt-fall-fy20/README.md

 ## Logging In

 * Open your Cisco Anyconnect Client
-	* Connect to vpn.reqdemo.com
 	* Select "reqlab-admin" as the Group
 	(your vpn may drop and reconnect after 1 minute.
 This is normal)
 	![anyconnect](images/anyconnect.jpg)